 Happy Ending.

-happy ending is an ending of the plot of a work of fiction in which almost everything turns out for the best for the protagonists, their sidekicks, and almost everyone except the villains.
+A happy ending is an ending of the plot of a work of fiction in which almost everything turns out for the best for the protagonists, their sidekicks, and almost everyone except the villains.

 In storylines where the protagonists are in physical danger, a happy ending mainly consists in their surviving and successfully concluding their quest or mission.
 Where there is no physical danger, a happy ending is often defined as lovers consummating their love despite various factors which may have thwarted it.
 A considerable number of storylines combine both situations.
 In Steven Spielberg's version of "War of the Worlds", the happy ending consists of three distinct elements: The protagonists all survive the countless perils of their journey; humanity as a whole survives the alien invasion; and the protagonist father regains the respect of his estranged children.
 The plot is so constructed that all three are needed for the audience's feeling of satisfaction in the end.